TOSSHtoolbox/TOSSH/docs/p4_usage_notes.rst

 - Parameters included: ``recession_length``, ``n_start``, ``eps``, ``filter_par`` for low or high rainfall area

-**Note:** For tuning, we evaluated the parameter performance using approximately ten watersheds that have drainage area close to the median of each CONUS region.
+**Note:** For tuning, we evaluated the parameter performance using approximately ten watersheds that have drainage areas close to the median of each CONUS region.
 While these settings are a good starting point, please review and adjust them as needed for your specific application.

 How to Adjust Parameters Yourself
 ^^^^^^^^^
-If the provided parameters don't suit your dataset, here are some guidelines for tuning key parameters.
+If the provided parameters do not suit your dataset, here are some guidelines for tuning key parameters.
 We highly recommend using TOSSH visualization tools (`sig_EventGraphThresholds.m <./_static/matlab/TOSSH_code/TOSSH/TOSSH_code/signature_functions/sig_EventGraphThresholds.html>`_ and `sig_RecessionAnalysis.m <./_static/matlab/TOSSH_code/TOSSH/TOSSH_code/signature_functions/sig_RecessionAnalysis.html>`_) to inspect how well the parameters fit your time series.

 - Key parameters for `util_EventSeparation.m <./_static/matlab/TOSSH_code/TOSSH/TOSSH_code/utility_functions/util_EventSeparation.html>`_: